Interview questions I never get asked

 I’m not a car person, but the chrome Lotus Evora in the movie The Host.

 Marvel or DC and why?

 Marvel.
 Because single universe, more upbeat stories, more quirkiness, more Guardians of the Galaxy.
-Most of all though, characters you can actually relate to.
+But mostly, because the characters are relatable and human.
+They’re damaged, not broken.